toucansites/toucan/Examples/theswiftdev.com/src/content/blog/posts/2022/uikit-loadview-vs-viewdidload/index.md

 ---
 type: post
-slug: uikit-loadview-vs-viewdidload
 title: UIKit - loadView vs viewDidLoad
 description: When to use these methods?
 Common questions and answers about the iOS view hierarchy including memory management.
 publication: 2022-02-09 16:20:00
-tags: UIKit, iOS
+tags:
+    - uikit
 authors:
     - tibor-bodecs
 ---

 ## Weak, unowned or strong subviews?